On average, 7 people read a book sent to prison, because knowledge is currency. You’re helping other people change their lives, too!

 Our newsletter style resources are printed with very small margins and tight line spacing with very little white space so we can fit the most information on the fewest sheets of paper.
-Contact us for FREE Word documents that you can print for your incarcerated pen pal.
+Contact us for these FREE documents that you can print for your incarcerated loved one or pen pal.
+(Please see About for more information about our resources.)
 Currently we have:

 Blessed Bee, Inc. Offers free subscriptions of its titles Witches&Pagans and SageWoman to prison chaplains and prison libraries.
 (SageWoman available for women’s facilities only.)
 Witches&Pagans features interviews with those who create and lead our traditions, visits to the sacred places and people who inspire us and in-depth discussions of our ever-evolving practices.
 Also: practical daily magic, ideas for solitary ritual and devotion, craft- projects, Pagan poetry and short fiction, reviews in every 96-page issue.
 Requests for a free library or chaplain subscription must be submitted on official prison letterhead.
 PO Box 687, Forest Grove, OR 97116.
 (If your friend cannot get the Chaplain to do their legal duty, call on the behalf of “the Pagan community” of the facility.
 It’s much harder to ignore you.
 Contact the Omsbudsman if that gets you nowhere.)